-As authorized by law, we may disclose your protected health information to local, state, or federal governmental authorities responsible for the oversight of medical matters.
-This includes licensing, auditing, and accrediting agencies, as well as agencies that administer public health programs such as Medicare and Medicaid.
+Health oversight activities: We may disclose your protected health information to local, state or federal governmental authorities responsible for the oversight of medical matters as authorized by law.
+This includes licensing, auditing and accrediting agencies and agencies that administer public health programs such as Medicare and Medicaid.